South Africa

 Related Parties

 Section 1 of the Income Tax Law encompasses “related persons” in natural persons, trusts, partnerships, and companies.
-This includes an enterprise, which could be the same person (such as a branch) participating directly or indirectly in the management, control, or capital of another enterprise.
+It includes an enterprise, which could be the same person (such as a branch) participating directly or indirectly in the management, control, or capital of another.

-For companies, it can be summarized as including members of a group where the common shareholding exceeds 50% and companies with at least a 20% shareholding in a company where no other shareholder has a majority of the voting rights in the company.
+For companies, it summarizes including members of a group where the common shareholding exceeds 50% and companies with at least a 20% shareholding in a company where no other shareholder has a majority of the voting rights in the company.

 Transfer Pricing Methods